djbottrill/ESP32-Z80-Emulator/README.md

 Mode 0 - Halt immediatlye and single setp
 Mode 1 - Halt and breakpoint and single setp thereafter Mode 2 - Steop each time the breakpoint is reached

+If switch one is on when the ESP32 starts then breakpoint mode is enabled, note that this slows the emulator down by around 50%.
+Pressing switch 2 will start the Z80 allowig you to turn switch one off if you down want the CPU stop at the first brekpoint straight away.
+I will probably update the emulator to ask for the breakpoint address and mode interactively on the console in future versions.

 The emulator has a virtual 6850 UART that has a base address of 0x80 the baud rate is fixed by the emulator sofware as is configure for 115200 baud.